> Cyril Tawney > Songs > The Tree in the Wood

 Ronnie Browne and cast sang Bog Down in the Valley-O at a folk concert at Edinburgh Usher Hall promoted by the Corrie Folk Trio and Paddie Bell.
 The concert recording was published in 1964 on the Waverley album Folk Festival.

 George ‘Tom’ Newman from Clanfield, Oxfordshire sang The Tree in the Wood at his home in Clanfield, Oxfordshire, in 1972.
-This recording by Mike Yates was published in 1976 on the Topic album Green Grow the Laurels: Country Singers from the South, and was included in 2001 on the Musical Tradition anthology of songs from the Mike Yates collection, Up in the North and Down in the South.
-Mike Yates commented in the original album's notes:
+This recording by Mike Yates was published in 1976 on the Topic album Green Grow the Laurels: Country Singers From the South, and was included in 2001 on the Musical Tradition anthology of songs from the Mike Yates collection, Up in the North and Down in the South.
+Mike Yates noted on the original album:

 The Tree in the Wood has often been collected from folksingers, not only in Britain, but in France, Denmark and Switzerland as well.
 The song is also called The Everlasting Circle and, in this form, after Tom's verse 7 (“Now on that bird there was a feather”) the feather becomes a bed, a maiden lies on the bed, a youth sleeps with the maiden, a child is born who grows to plant an acorn which becomes a tree—thus completing the circle.

 Cyril Poacher sang The Bog Down in the Valley at home on Grove Farm, Blaxhall, Suffolk on 4 August 1974.
-This recording by Tony Engle was published a year later on Poacher's Topic album The Broomfield Wager: Traditional Songs from Suffolk, and was included in 2004 on his Musical Traditions anthology Plenty of Thyme Rod Stradling commented in the booklet notes:
+This recording by Tony Engle was published a year later on Poacher’s Topic album The Broomfield Wager: Traditional Songs From Suffolk, and was included in 2004 on his Musical Traditions anthology Plenty of Thyme Rod Stradling noted:

 Cyril says he learnt The Bog Down in the Valley from his mother, Alice Ling, in Sing, Say or Pay!, but tells Ginette Dunn he learned it from his grandfather.
 It is, of course, a version of the well known Everlasting Circle, which is scattered throughout Europe and most English versions follow the pattern set by John Pitts who printed the song in the early 1800's.
 Cyril, however, seems to have the Irish set of words.

 The Witches of Elswick sang The Tree in the Wood in 2003 on their first album, Out of Bed.
-They commented in their liner notes:
+They noted:

 Otherwise known as The Everlasting Circle, this cumulative song usually includes copulation, but we thought that was too rude so our bird just flies away.
 Maybe we missed the point of the song but we liked it anyway.